IFoA Board

 IFoA Board is responsible for the overall leadership of the IFoA, setting the IFoA’s strategy, values and standards, and holding the Executive to account for strategic and operational delivery, all in line with Council’s vision of the IFoA and wider profession.

-The IFoA Board’s key responsibilities are detailed in its terms of reference (PDF, 700 KB).
+The IFoA Board’s key responsibilities are detailed in its terms of reference in the IFoA governance manual (PDF, 1 MB).

 Selection for the IFoA Board is a competency-based process run by a Board Appointments Committee, with final ratification of appointments reserved to Council.